wyang342/news-site-III/README.md

  - src/pages/HomePage.js
  - src/pages/ArticlePage.js

-Once you've copied over these files, run ```npm run start``` - verify that no errors appear in your browser console or terminal, and that your app functions the same as it did in the last challenge.
+Once you've copied over these files, run ```npm install``` and then ```npm run start``` - verify that no errors appear in your browser console or terminal, and that your app functions the same as it did in the last challenge.

 ## The News/Article API
 So far, the data that drives our News Site has been contained within a static JSON file - `./src/data/news.json`.
 We will now begin connecting our front-end to an API/web service that provides news data.
 This API is included in this codebase.
 When you run ```npm run start```, the React development environment will function as usual.
 But, we also get a separate web service running on port 3001.
 For today, there are two endpoints you will use: